Published: December 1, 2020

 Solution: You offer them a knife grinding device when they buy your knives (for free).

-Solution: You can add the description, write instructions on the package, mark each knife for its purpose (for bread, meat, fruits & vegetables, etc.), and so on.
+Solution: You can add the description/explanations, write instructions on the packages, mark each knife with its purpose (for bread, meat, fruits & vegetables, etc.), and so on.

-However, if you already have a successful commerce business offline, just think about this in an “online” way since not everything that people buy offline will be suitable for eCommerce.
+However, if you already have a successful commerce business offline, just think about your product(s) in an “online” way since not everything that people buy offline will be suitable for eCommerce.

 In the context of eCommerce, selling schemes are completely different from offline ones.
 That is, the market where you run your offline business can be already taken online.